Billericay Educational Consortium

 - A minimum 2:2 honours degree from a UK university or recognised equivalent

-All applicants are required to hold GCSE English and Maths at Grade C/4 or above.
+Applicants are also required to have GCSEs in English, Maths and Science at grade 4/C or above.
 Applicants who do not hold these qualifications may be considered on an individual basis based upon their overall application and the course applied for.
 If you do not hold these qualifications please contact Admissions directly on 01473 338348 to discuss.

 Any offer of a place will be subject to: